PKizzle/dns/README.md

   - msg.Data is re-used between request and reply in Exchange.
   - private RRs are easier.
   - private EDNS0 are almost implementable.
+- SVCB record got its own package dns/svcb where all the key-values (called `svcb.Pair`) now reside.

 ### Setting EDNS0